 Thank you for your interest in becoming a Rotarian.

 Nanaimo Daybreak Rotarians are a bubbly morning bunch.
-We meet every Wednesday and socialize before the start our 7 AM meeting at Nanaimo Golf Club.
-We are a younger club, with 40 plus members, and nearly equal female and male members.
+We meet every Wednesday and socialize before the start our 7am meeting.
+We are a younger club, with 40 plus members, balanced fairly equally between male and female.
 We welcome guests.
 Speak to one of us, our Executive or see the Contact Page for more details.

 Some notes on becoming a Rotarian: